piebug/sample-api-docs/README.md

 [![Deploy sample API docs](https://github.com/pies-n-loaf/sample-api-docs/actions/workflows/deploy.yml/badge.svg)](https://github.com/pies-n-loaf/sample-api-docs/actions/workflows/deploy.yml)

-API documentation is the eyes that are the windows of the soul.
-That's to say, they are a crucially important part of ensuring your API is useful and usable.
+~~API documentation is the eyes that are the windows of the soul.~~ API documentation is a crucially important part of ensuring your API is useful and usable.
+Every time a developer finds exactly what they need in an API's reference, a puppy gets adopted.

 This repo's purpose is to provide an extensible and broadly applicable example for how to generate, customize, and deploy API documentation in as few steps as possible.
 Additionally, this solution has to work within the following constraints: